Claude Gonçalves

-Joaquim Claude Gonçalves Araújo (born 9 April 1994), known as Gonçalves, is a Portuguese professional footballer who plays for Bulgarian club PFC Ludogorets Razgrad as a defensive midfielder.
+Joaquim Claude Gonçalves Araújo (born 9 April 1994), known as Gonçalves, is a professional footballer who plays as a defensive midfielder for Ekstraklasa club Legia Warsaw.

+Born in France, he represented Portugal at youth international level.

 Club career

 Ajaccio

 Born in Propriano, Corsica of Portuguese descent, Gonçalves came through local AC Ajaccio's youth system.
 He made his Ligue 1 debut on 21 September 2013, coming on as a 46th-minute substitute for Jean-Baptiste Pierazzi in a 2–0 away loss against Stade Rennais FC.

 Gonçalves contributed 23 games – 14 starts – in his first season, but the club returned to Ligue 2 after finishing in 20th and last position.

 Tondela

 On 20 June 2016, Gonçalves signed a two-year contract with C.D.
 Tondela of the Portuguese Primeira Liga.
 He first appeared in the competition on 13 August, playing 34 minutes in a 0–2 home defeat to S.L.
 Benfica.

 Gonçalves appeared in 58 competitive matches during his spell at the Estádio João Cardoso.